“And now go and tell his disciples, and especially Peter, that he will go ahead of you to Galilee. You will see him there, just as he told you.”

-As a broken believer I see the image of Peter morphing into my own face.
+As a broken believer, I see the image of Peter morphing into my own face.
 I have denied Him before others.
-I am ashamed at what I have done.
+I am ashamed of what I have done.
 My depression flares up and my heart goes down in a downward spiral.
 I must have the Holy Spirit’s authority to be free.

 Your amazed brother,

 Jesus is so tender with us!
 Thanks for the reminder.

 Comments are closed.